 These one- to three-year grants are conducted by agricultural producers with support and guidance from a technical advisor.
 Individual farmers or ranchers may apply for up to $15,000, and a group of three or more producers may apply for up to $25,000.
 Producers typically use their grants to conduct on-site experiments that can improve their operations and the environment and can be shared with other producers.
 Grant recipients may also focus on marketing and organic production.
 The 2016 Call for Proposals will open in April 2015, with proposals due in December 2015.
 A technical review will be held in January 2016, and proposals will be selected for funding in March 2016.

 The Graduate Student Grants provide a maximum of $25,000 and may last for up to two years.
-These funds are eligible for masters or Ph.D. students enrolled full time (as determined by the institution’s requirements) at accredited colleges or universities in the Western region.
-The graduate student is eligible for only one grant during his or her graduate program.
-The PI for these grants is the Major Professor, not the graduate student; however the graduate student is welcome to be the one who applies on-line.
-Proposals are due in May 2014, after which they are reviewed by a technical review panel in July 2014.
-The Western SARE Administrative Council selects proposals for funding in August 2014, and award notifications are made that September.
-The amount of targeted funds for these grants has doubled this year due to the rise in qualified proposals submitted over the years that Western SARE was not able to fund due to budget restraints.
+Those eligible to apply are masters or Ph.D. students enrolled full time (as determined by the institution’s requirements) at accredited colleges or universities in the Western region.
+An applicant is eligible for only one grant during his or her graduate program.
+Call for Proposals have opened.
+Proposals are due 1 pm MDT May 13, 2015, after which they are assessed by a technical review panel in July.
+The Western SARE Administrative Council selects proposals for funding in August, and award notifications are made in September.